Oscillatory dynamics in complex recurrent neural networks: Introduction

 \section{Introduction}

 It has always been a standard practice to break down the brain signals obtained in electroencephalography (EEG) or magnetoencephalography (MEG) in terms of their frequency components obeying the laws of Fourier decomposition.
-It is even commonplace to compartmentalise the frequencies into neat bunches like $\theta$ (4-8 Hz), $\alpha$ (8-12 Hz), etc. However, the important question is whether these bands are just a matter of convenience or is there an underlying reality to the oscillatory model for the brain.
-Some recent work has tried to tie the oscillatory framework to underlying spiking model for neurones. \cite{Deco2009,Nakagawa2014}.
-This question can be solved only by looking at mathematical properties of neural codes.
+It is even commonplace to compartmentalize the frequencies into neat bunches like $\theta$ (4-8 Hz), $\alpha$ (8-12 Hz), etc. However, the important question is whether these bands are just a matter of convenience or is there an underlying reality to the oscillatory model for the brain.
+Some recent work has tried to tie the oscillatory framework to underlying spiking model for neurons \parencite{Deco2009,Nakagawa2014}.
+This question can be solved only by looking at mathematical properties of neural codes. \\

-In recent years the understanding of neural codes has provided us with insights that go beyond the concepts of rate coding and it is increasingly more commonplace to speak of temporal codes that use spike timing and phase information in order to transmit and process information reliably \cite{Stanley2013,VanRullen2001,Masquelier2012,Gautrais1998}.
+In recent years the understanding of neural codes has provided us with insights that go beyond the concepts of rate coding and it is increasingly more commonplace to speak of temporal codes that use spike timing and phase information in order to transmit and process information reliably \parencite{Stanley2013,VanRullen2001,Masquelier2012,Gautrais1998}.
 However, most of these attempts are to look at neural codes after the presentation of stimulus.
-Recently, some studies have looked at pre-stimulius brain states in MEG and EEG based studies and have found that it is possible to predict conscious detection of stimuli based on pre-stimulus oscillatory brain activity \cite{Mathewson2009,Weisz2014,May2012,Keil2012}.
-For instance in case of near threshold stimuli some researchers have found the pre-stimulus $\alpha$ frequency band modulation to be important \cite{Weisz2014}.
+Recently, some studies have looked at pre-stimulius brain states in MEG and EEG based studies and have found that it is possible to predict conscious detection of stimuli based on pre-stimulus oscillatory brain activity \parencite{Mathewson2009,Weisz2014,May2012,Keil2012}.
+For instance in case of near threshold stimuli some researchers have found the pre-stimulus $\alpha$ frequency band modulation to be important \parencite{Weisz2014}.
 These attempts have drawn a large amount of interest, but have revealed little towards a theoretical or physiological understanding of such phenomena.
-In the current work we have tried to start from a minimal number of assumptions regarding a neuronal assembly and tried to show how it is possible to theoretically derive such an oscillatory dynamics.
-Moreover, we tried to capture the inherent constraints of the neural dynamics that can lead to a frequency region of interest in the $\alpha$ band.
+In the current work we have tried to start from a minimal number of assumptions regarding a neuronal assembly and tried to show how it is possible to theoretically derive such an oscillatory dynamics. \\